Chapter 29 : Mysteries

 I rolled my eyes.
 A while ago this might have upset me, but I knew how to handle Sirius’s frequent unintentional tactlessness by now.
 “Ah, you won’t sit with Slytherins, but you’ll go out with one…”

 “You’re not just any Slytherin,” he said with a smile.

 The news everyone was talking about at lunch was that last week’s Hogsmeade trip, which had been cancelled due to the overabundance of rain and a bit of flooding, had been rescheduled for mid-December.
-Sirius and I would be able to have an actual date this time that wouldn’t involve sneaking out, and hopefully wouldn’t involve tricking me into singing.
+Sirius and I would be able to have a proper date this time that wouldn’t involve evading rules and sneaking out.

 Remus was sitting on the other side of me and had been rather quiet during all the Hogsmeade discussion.
 I asked him if he was planning to go to Hogsmeade with anyone, and he said no.